dypflying/chimestack-docs/content/en/docs/Install/4_ha/server-ha.md

 vrrp_instance VI_1 {
     state MASTER                         # master node
-    interface ens160                     # network inerface for the management network virtual_router_id 51                 # important, the router id must be consistent with other nodes priority 255                         # weight value, master node's weight value must not be less than slave nodes' advert_int 1
+    interface ens160                     # network inerface for the management network virtual_router_id 51                 # important, the router id must be consistent with other nodes' priority 255                         # weight value, master node's weight value must not be less than slave nodes' advert_int 1
     authentication {